 The College welcomes well-qualified transfer applicants.
 Applicants for transfer must have had an outstanding academic record in the institution attended and must present transcripts for both college and secondary school work, including an official statement indicating that the student is leaving the institution attended in good standing.
 Students who have completed the equivalent of two or more semesters of university-level work must apply for transfer admission.
 Admission status for students who have completed less than the equivalent of two semesters of university-level work will be decided on a case-by-case basis.
 Results of the SAT and ACT are optional for transfer applicants.

 Four semesters of study at Swarthmore College constitute the minimum requirement for a degree, two of which must be those of the senior year.
 Applications for transfer must be filed by April 1 of the year in which entrance is desired.
 Swarthmore does not have a midyear transfer application process.
-Need-based financial assistance is available for transfer students who are U.S. citizens, permanent residents, undocumented, or DACA-eligible students in the United States.
+Need-based financial assistance is available for transfer students who are U.S. citizens, U.S. permanent residents, or undocumented or DACA-eligible students who have graduated from a U.S. high school or earned a high school equivalency diploma in the United States.
 Transfer applications are not accepted from foreign national students who require financial aid.

-Transfer applicants are notified of decisions by mid to late May.
-Students who have already completed a bachelor's degree, or higher, are not eligible for transfer admission to Swarthmore College.
+Transfer applicants are notified of decisions by mid May.
+Students who have already completed a bachelor’s degree, or higher, are not eligible for transfer admission to Swarthmore College.